supertokens/blog/content/learnings-from-revamping-supertokens/index.md

 Your eyes don’t deceive you, and the rumors are true ;)

-We’ve revamped our website and onboarding experience - our goal is to empower developers with open source, powerful authentication and the new interface is a step forward to reaching that goal
+We’ve revamped our website and onboarding experience - our goal is to empower developers with open source, powerful authentication and the new interface is a step forward to reaching that goal.

 ![SuperTokens's Revamped Homepage](./supertokens_homepage.png)